Glossary of Orthodontic Terms

 BRACKETWe currently have several different bracket types from which to choose.
 Our most popular bracket is the miniature silver metal bracket.
 These brackets due to their size are one of the most comfortable brackets made today.
 They are very low profile and have the rounded corners so they're naturally less irritating to the lips, cheeks, and tongue.
 You can also get them with all the different colors on them so they're very popular with our teenagers.

 We also offer the clear brackets for those who are interested in that "nearly invisible look."
-The clear brackets tend to be very popular with our adult patients.

 CHAIN (OR POWER CHAIN/THREAD)A stretchable plastic elastic band used to hold archwires into brackets and to move teeth and close spaces.